ZedThree/fort_depend.py/README.md

 A python script to automatically generate Fortran dependencies.

-Given a set of files, `fortdepend` automatically constructs the dependency graph for the files and modules and can write a dependency file suitable for Makefiles. `fortdepend` now uses [`pcpp`][pcpp], a preprocessor written in Python, so it can determine which modules will actually be used when you compile.
+Given a set of files, `fortdepend` automatically constructs the dependency graph for the programs and files and can write a dependency file suitable for Makefiles. `fortdepend` now uses [`pcpp`][pcpp], a preprocessor written in Python, so it can determine which modules will actually be used when you compile.